-The Loy Center is located on the North side of Elon's campus.
-The Loy Center was given to Elon by Mr. Bill Loy in loving memory of his wife, Lib Apple Loy, a 1947 graduate of Elon.
+The Loy Neighborhood was given to Elon by Mr. Bill Loy in loving memory of his wife, Lib Apple Loy, a 1947 graduate of Elon.
 While a student at Elon College, Mrs. Loy become a member of Beta Omicron Beta sorority (now Elon's Delta Zeta Chapter, founded at Elon in 1972).
-The Apple family gave Elon the land for the Loy Center courtyard at the formal dedication ceremony on November 1987.
-Since its inception in 1987, the university-owned Loy Center has tripled in size and now houses 19 chapter facilities.
-Due to the demand for fraternity and sorority housing, Greek Life also uses an additional 2 facilities located in Colonnades B Hall.
+The Apple family gave Elon the land for the Loy Neighborhood courtyard at the formal dedication ceremony on November 1987.
+Since its inception in 1987, the university-owned Loy Neighborhood has tripled in size and now houses 19 chapter facilities.

-The Loy Center Spirit Rock has been a part of Elon University Greek Life since the dedication of the Loy Center in 1987.
+The Loy Neighborhood Spirit Rock has been a part of Elon University Greek Life since the dedication of the Loy Neighborhood in 1987.
 It symbolizes the pride, spirit, and unity of the chapters that make up the Greek Community.

 For over 10 years, members of the Elon University National Pan-Hellenic Council have been discussing the idea of having plots on the Elon campus.
 The first proposal was submitted by Karen Cain-Henderson asking the university to consider finding a space on campus where the chapters could create a "plot" in the same tradition as historically black colleges and universities.
 Several spaces were suggested and considered.
 A second proposal was then submitted several years later with the similar intention – to find a space on campus where the chapters would build and install plots in the traditional sense.

-In the fall of 2004, the member organizations of the Elon University National Pan-Hellenic Council were informed that the "plots" were being made and we saw the first pictures of the monuments as they were being completed.
+Member organizations of the Elon University National Pan-Hellenic Council were informed that the "plots" were being made and we saw the first pictures of the monuments as they were being completed.
 The excitement we felt was overwhelming.
 The dream of having plots at Elon was coming true.
-The monuments were beautiful, and while they are not traditional plots, we believe that they represent the Elon NPHC very well and provide a permanent place for NPHC organizations at Elon University.